 - on the stovetop In a medium-sized saucepan, whisk together the milk, salt, and cornmeal.
 Cook over medium heat, stirring constantly for about 3-5 minutes, until the mixture thickens to a pudding-like consistency.
 Remove from heat and let cool for 5 minutes

-- Add 2-3 Tbsp warm cornmeal mixture to the eggs to temper.
+- Add 2-3 tablespoon warm cornmeal mixture to the eggs to temper.
 Stir well,.

 - Stir the softener cream cheese into the remaining cornmeal mixture in the saucepan.